 When the registrant submits the request notification e-mails are sent to the appropriate webSDX users and to the registrant.
 NERC staff forwards the request to the affected Reliability Coordinators for approval or denial.
 Once the request has been approved by the affected Reliability Coordinators, NERC staff will approve, deny, or approve the request with restrictions that limit the companies privileges to a subset of those requested.
 Request denial or approval notifications will be forwarded to the registrant by e-mail.
 Once a company has been approved the OATI help desk will assist the registrant in creating a Company User Administrator.

+PFV project:

+(Generator Priority Determination) As part of the online registration process, each BA will be required to select an option as to how transactions will be treated in its BA in the PFV process: (1) Tag all non-firm, or (2) Generator Prioritization.

+Also, each TSP will be required to enter if it has a Coordination Agreement with any other TSP(s).

 4.3 Company Management